pytorch/torchtune/docs/source/examples/lora_finetune.rst

 Trading off memory and model performance with LoRA
 --------------------------------------------------

 In the preceding example, we ran LoRA on two devices.
-But with LoRA's memory efficiency it is possible to run on a single device as well.
+But given LoRA's low memory footprint, we can run fine-tuning on a single device using most commodity GPUs which support bfloat16 floating-point format.
 This can be done via the command:

 .. code-block:: bash

     tune run lora_finetune_single_device --config llama2/7B_lora_single_device

 On a single device, we may need to be more cognizant of our peak memory.
-Let's run a couple experiments to see our peak memory during a finetune on the Alpaca dataset.
+Let's run a few experiments to see our peak memory during a finetune on the Alpaca dataset.
 We will experiment along two axes: first, which model layers have LoRA applied, and second, the rank of each LoRA layer.
 (We will scale alpha in parallel to LoRA rank, as discussed above.)